InformaticsMatters/squonk2-data-manager-ui/README.md

 - `pnpm install` to install dependencies.
 This will also setup `husky` git hooks.
 - `pnpm dev` starts the development server
 - `pnpm dev:debug` same as above but with the Node debugger running.
 Start the VSCode debugger to connect.
-- `pnpm cypress` to run the end-to-end tests
 - `pnpm build` will create a production build which includes type-checking and `eslint`
+- `pnpm start` starts the production server
-- `pnpm type-check` will run a one-off type check.
+- `pnpm tsc` will run a one-off type check.
 This is also called pre-push to ensure no type errors are deployed.
+- `pnpm lint` will run the linter with the `eslint` config
-- `pnpm format:all` will format all files with the `eslint` config
+- `pnpm format` will format all files with the `eslint` config

 See `package.json` for all available scripts.